cjoakim/evsecrets-js/README.md

 In the root directory of your project, optionally create a file named **evsecrets.json** that looks like the following JSON.

+This file, with default values, can be created for you when you execute the 'init' subcommand as described above.

 Edit the values within **env_var_patterns**, **exclude_file_patterns** and **exclude_file_suffixes** per your needs.
 The values shown below are the **defaults** implemented in the program.